Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Introduction

 \section{Introduction}

 The digitization of patient information such as EHR has transformed healthcare in terms of data storage, information retrieval, and computational pattern recognition.
-EHR-based prediction models, including those for diagnosis, heart failure, and readmission prediction tasks~\citep{shickel2017deep}, leverage EHR data to forecast patient outcomes.
-In addition to improving predictive accuracy, a major focus of current research is to build models that understand medical domains from both individual health records~\citep{poulain2024graph} and public knowledge bases~\citep{jiang2023graphcare}.
+EHR-based prediction models, including those for diagnosis~\cite{LuRCKN21}, heart failure~\cite{ChoiXLDFXD20}, and readmission prediction tasks~\cite{shickel2017deep}, leverage EHR data to forecast patient outcomes.
+To reduce bias risks of predictions based on data patterns rather than clinical understanding, it is essential to integrate medical domain knowledge from both individual health records and public medical knowledge into the predictive process.
+(1) Individual knowledge can help model capture progression patterns (e.g. disease complications) of personal health status on EHR datasets~\cite{ShangMXS19, LuRN23, poulain2024graph}; (2) Public knowledge bases and clinical websites have been used to enhance the understanding of medical concepts~\cite{ChoiBSSS17, MaYXCZG18, jiang2023graphcare}, which reveals that even simple hierarchical structures of diseases can improve prediction performance.